Way Out West

 Confront the ideas that have defined Idaho’s image and the innovations have challenged it, create chain reactions on a massive “ball wall,” and gaze out into the future.

-MOI would like to thank the following organizations for their generous contributions to the Way Out West exhibit:
+MOI would like to thank the following organizations for their generous contributions to this exhibit: